Universal / Whole School Approach

 A WSA recognises that all aspects of the school community can impact upon students’ learning and mental health and that they are inextricably linked.

-An Approach...
-Not a specific programme or a linear pathway but something that individual schools can work with to meet specific needs and starting points.
+A true Whole School Approach is not about specific programmes or a linear pathway.
+Rather, it is something that individual schools can work with to meet your specific needs and starting points.

 "Start where you are.
 Use what you have.
 Do what you can"